dj1ch/minigotchi/README.md

 ###
 ### an even smaller pwnagotchi.
 ###
+**Note that I have merged changes from development recently as to fix a recent pull request made to this repository**
 #### Intro
 Overall, this project started as a thought.
 A pwnagotchi on an even smaller board, in this case an esp8266.
 Crazy, right?
 Anyway, this project may make it a little bit more possible.
 Instead of pwning networks, it will be a friend to a local pwnagotchi(Most likely one of yours), along with deauthing random networks if the esp8266 is in the vicinity of any.
 ####